 6. Then tick the boxes of Cookies and other site data and Cached images and files.

 7. Now click the Clear data option.

-After some time it finishes removing the cookies and site data then restart your computer.
+After some time, it removes the cookies and site data and restarts your computer.

 Method 3: Change the Date and Time for Your Windows

 Sometimes “ERR_SSL_PROTOCOL_ERROR” SSL connection error can be seen in the Chrome browser due to the wrong date and time.
 This error could be one of the reasons.
-If we use the current date and time then such an error can be fixed.
+If we use the current date and time, such an error can be fixed.

 1. Click on the search bar and search Taskbar.

 3. Next tab to Run to open the Run command.